preciofishbone/OmniaDocsG2/release-notes/omnia-feed/6.6/index.rst

 .. image:: TabTargeting.png

-Will different available tabs to different users on the same business profile.
+This will show different tabs to different users on the same business profile.

 .. image:: TargetingTabResult.png